apache/mxnet/contrib/clojure-package/examples/multi-label/README.md

 It involves using a proxy to implement the DataIter to make a custom data iterator for MNIST

+## Installation

+Before you run this example, make sure that you have the clojure package installed.
+In the main clojure package directory, do `lein install`.
+Then you can run `lein install` in this directory.

+## Usage

 To run
 `lein run`.
 This will execute the cpu version.